lzhfromustc/goFuzz/README.md

 # Go Fuzz Project

-`Go Fuzz` aims find concurrency bugs during Golang program at runtime.
+`Go Fuzz` aims find concurrency bugs in Golang program at runtime.

 ## Project Structure
 - goFuzz: contains packages/utilities that used to/in instrument/instrumented program.